 Don’t miss out having a wander through the charming lakeside town too.
 You will find a tonne of great cafes, restaurants and bars, with some of the best food in New Zealand being found in Wanaka.

 Read more about all the things to do in Wanaka here, the best tours in Wanaka here and where to stay in Wanaka here.
+Or check out my comprehensive Wanaka Itinerary here.

 Day 3 – Day trip to Milford Sound